terencechain/consensus-specs/specs/_features/epbs/design.md

 Withdrawals are deterministic on the beacon state, so on a consensus layer block processing, they are immediately processed, then later when the payload appears we verify that the withdrawals in the payload agree with the already fulfilled withdrawals in the CL.

 So when importing the CL block for slot N, we process the expected withdrawals at that slot.
 We save the list of paid withdrawals to the beacon state.
 When the payload for slot N appears, we check that the withdrawals correspond to the saved withdrawals.
 If the payload does not appear, the saved withdrawals remain, so any future payload has to include those.

+## Blobs

+- KZG Commitments are now sent on the Execution Payload envelope broadcasted by the EL and the EL block can only be valid if the data is available.
+- Blobs themselves may be broadcasted by the builder below as soon as it sees the beacon block if he sees it's safe.